ansible-collections/community.aws/docs/community.aws.aws_direct_connect_confirm_connection_module.rst

 Synopsis
 --------
-- This module allows the management of AWS Lambda function bucket event mappings via the Ansible framework.
-Use module :ref:`community.aws.lambda <community.aws.lambda_module>` to manage the lambda function itself, :ref:`community.aws.lambda_alias <community.aws.lambda_alias_module>` to manage function aliases and :ref:`community.aws.lambda_policy <community.aws.lambda_policy_module>` to modify lambda permissions.
+- Confirms the creation of a hosted DirectConnect, which requires approval before it can be used.
+- DirectConnect connections that require approval would be in the 'ordering'.
+- After confirmation, they will move to the 'pending' state and finally the 'available' state.